Stuycs-K/finalprojectapcs-5-cimpoiesu-alexandru-shrestha-amy/DEVLOG-Amy.md

 Fixed formatting, minor fixes to diagram, changed team name, and devised possible coding methods based on diagram.
 Spent around 25 minutes.

 ### 2025-05-22 - UML Diagram
 Changed and updated UML diagram.
+Spent 40 minutes.

 ### 2025-05-23 - Block Class
 Updated UML diagram and PROTOTYPE.md by adding an extra class to hold the game together.
 Also worked on Block class methods.
+Spent 30 minutes.

 ### 2025-05-27 - Block Class
 Fixed timeline on PROTOTYPE.md.
 Testing processing methods to get visual board on screen.
+Spent 40 minutes.

 ### 2025-05-28 - Block Movements
 Created getter functions for x & y of Block.
 Updated move() function to move based on key pressed.
+Spent 40 minutes.

 ### 2025-05-29 - "I" Block
 Creating a 4-Block array that is an actual block in Tetris.
 Fixed all methods to suit the block array and fixed left/right movement, accelerate movement, and working on turning movement.
+Spent 60 minutes.

 ### 2025-05-30 -